 Verification of learning

-The assessment of learning will take place in three phases:
+The assessment of learning will take place in an oral exam.

 In the summary assessment, 30% will be based on the knowledge of literary history, 30% in relation to the ability to produce a punctual text analysis in a written paper, the remaining 40% will be attributed to the knowledge and skills, communicative effectiveness, as demonstrated in the oral interview.